aiwachow/Sesnor-drivers-STM32/README.md

 ## Important comments on drivers
 QMC - the measurement procedure includes hard and soft iron calibration.
-I have added a basic matlab script in which to put the raw magnetometer data in csv format.
+I have added a basic matlab script, where you can put the raw magnetometer data in csv format.